hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

 - Conflict resolution: merge conflict writes, used in multi-leader/leaderless DB replication
 #### Write skew & phantoms
 - Write skew can be resolved by locking all read rows when update
-- -> Can’t in case of phantom reads
+- -> Can't in case of phantom reads
 - Solution: materializing conflicts: create artificial locks in DB:
   - Example: booking: 15-min time slots, table containing combinations of room & time slot
-  - -> Lock on this table’s rows when read
+  - -> Lock on this table's rows when read
   - Problems:
     - Difficult to figure out
     - Concurrency control mechanism affect data model